TrenchBoot/TrenchBoot.github.io/docs/user-docs/QUICKSTART.md

-# Quick Start Guide
+# Linux Quick Start Guide

 A quick start guide to getting a Linux system running with the latest Secure Launch bits from TrenchBoot.
 Note that this is a bare bones document meant to help someone get up and running with Secure Launch.
 It does not contain detailed descriptions of all the technologies and terminology involved in doing a Secure Launch.
 The repository this document resides in as well as the Linux Secure Launch documentation submitted with the Linux patch sets